phamkhanhquan197/FedKLS/docs/index.md

 - **Contribution:** Contribute to the repository by enhancing existing features, adding new models or strategies, or improving documentation.
 Your contributions are welcome and will help make federated learning more accessible to everyone.

-> **Note**: While FedEasy is primarily designed for Linux environments, Windows users can also use it with some adjustments.
+> **Note**: While FedEasy is primarily tested in Linux environments, Windows users can also use it with some adjustments.